 Succeeding as director of Ferenc Erkel’s opera, Gustav Mahler conductor for 4 years (from 1888 to 1891).

-Good tip: on the 1st floor, go to the buffet where you can access the terrace overlooking Andrássy Avenue.
+Good tip: on the 1st floor, during intermission, go to the buffet where you can access the terrace overlooking the prestigious Andrássy Avenue.

 The interior is ery Impressive with gilding and statues at every turn.
 The rising double main staircase with its red carpet and marble columns is a unique experience.

 The Budapest Opera House can accommodate more than 1,200 listeners.
 Composed of three floors, it boasts one of the best acoustic systems in Europe.

 The shape of the main hall is called a ‘horseshoe’, characteristic of Italian-style rooms.
 On its ceiling, you can admire the fresco of Karoly Lotz representing Olympus and the Greek gods.